 3 Reasons Your Baby Is Sleeping More Than Usual

-Growth spurts are typically the number-one reason a baby or toddler suddenly starts taking extra-long naps and sleeping later in the morning.
-This is especially true for newborns; lots of parents find, in the first few months of their newborns’ lives, that their babies go through a number of sleepy spells when they seem to sleep around the clock!
+Growth spurts are typically the number one reason a baby or toddler suddenly starts taking extra-long naps and sleeping later in the morning.
+This is especially true for newborns.
+Lots of parents find that in the first few months of their newborns’ lives, their babies go through a number of sleepy spells when they seem to sleep around the clock!

 To learn more, read this article about how illness affects your baby’s sleep.

-Baby Sleeping More Than Usual: Rule Out Medical Concerns!
+1. Rule Out Medical Concerns!

-While the three reasons listed above for babies sleeping more than usual tend to be the most common causes of extra-sleepiness, it’s important to rule out any medical concerns that could be causing lethargy and more-than-average sleep.
-For instance, sleep apnea can affect children, and can cause a baby or toddlers to seem extra-sleepy.
-If you have concerns about your child’s tiredness, see your healthcare provider.
+While the three reasons listed above tend to be the most common causes of extra sleepiness, it’s important to rule out any medical concerns that could be causing lethargy and higher-than-average sleep.
+For instance, sleep apnea can affect children, and can cause a baby or toddler to seem extra-sleepy.
+If you have concerns about your child’s tiredness, please see your healthcare provider.

-You May Also Be Interested In:
+You May Also Find These Helpful: